Gamified onboarding - turning beginner users into real investors.

 Industry benchmark

 The analysis compared mobile apps, educational features and demo account experiences offered by XTB main competitors.
-Platforms like Trading212, eToro, Plus500, Interactive Brokers and Freedom24 were evaluated based on key aspects such as demo account accessibility, educational resources, onboarding processes, and unique platform features.
+Platforms like Trading212, eToro, Plus500, Interactive Brokers, Saxo Bank and Freedom24 were evaluated based on key aspects such as demo account accessibility, educational resources, onboarding processes, and unique platform features.

 Notable benchmark - Tykr.com